Monday, September 29, 2008

 I just love when she is on her tummy with her little feet scrunched up under her

-This week has truly been a whirlwind with some ups and downs.
-An up: I have had my mom here since Saturday night and she has been such a HUGE help.
+This week has truly been a roller coaster ride, with some ups and some downs.
+I have had my mom here since Saturday night and she has been such a HUGE help.
 I really haven't had a need that hasn't been met thanks to her, the wonderful Stutz family and our friends--which has been really helpful for my recovery.
 Another huge up is that the girls' overall health is very good.
 Because the amniotic fluid leaked so completely and so early, the doctors were concerned that their little lungs might not have had a solid chance to develop properly.
 They did get at least one steroid shot in me before I went into labor that helped a little with that.
 Yesterday they each had an x-ray to check their lung growth and the doctor said everything looked normal--Woohoo!
 Another little concern we had was for little Matilda.
 Because the bruising on her head was so severe, her brain scan showed two different low-grade bleeds.
 Fortunately they are so minimal that the doctor said they shouldn't produce any long term affects.
 Avery's brain scan turned out completely normal--yay!
 The heart valve problem is still our main concern... we should hear soon if the medication worked or not, and then we will decided where to go from there.

 We are just so in love with our little girls.
 They are such fighters!
 We love watching their little movements, some of which already mimic our own.
 For instance, the nurse said Tilly LOVES to lay on her tummy when sleeping--just like me...
 And just like her Daddy, Avery loves to sleep with her little arm crossed over her eyes to block out the light.
 I will try to get a picture of that up here too because it is too cute!
-We have been blessed with wonderful primary care nurses who inspire a lot of confidence regarding their care.
-Even though it is very difficult to leave them each night, we know that they are well taken care of which brings a lot of comfort.
+We have been blessed with wonderful primary care nurses who inspire a lot of confidence regarding the girl's care.
+Even though it is very difficult to leave them each night, we know that they are being well taken care of which brings a lot of comfort.
 We feel so blessed to have these new little additions in our family!
 Again, we will try to keep you all posted with new pictures and stories...

 Wednesday, September 3, 2008